abhinavsharma1498/8085-simulator/README.md

 # Contribute
 Ways to contribute to this project:
-  > Add sub routine instructions.
-  > Solve problem with debugger (It runs properly but exits with segmentation fault).
+  i.
+Add sub routine instructions. ii.
+Solve problem with debugger (It runs properly but exits with segmentation fault).

 # Credits
 Akshay Rajput sir -> For inspiring us with the idea.